Irina Armstrong: International appearances

 Armstrong started her international career with her native Russia where she won a gold medal in the Ladies Pairs with Anastasia Dobromyslova.
 Armstrong always felt though that it was not right playing for Russia as she never played in any Russian ranking events in order to qualify for the team.

 Having lived in Germany for many years, and with the German organisation asking her on several occasions, Armstrong took time out from international appearances in order to be eligible for the German team.

 In 2013, she made her debut at the WDF World Cup singles for Germany in Canada where she finished runner up to England's Deta Hedman.
 This was not her debut for Germany though she had previously played in the Lorna Croft Friendship Cup, helping Germany to win it for the first time in its history.
 She also played for Germany in the WDF Europe Cup.

 Personal life

-Armstrong is married to Englishman John Armstrong, with two children, son Christian and daughter Ksenia.
+Armstrong is married to Englishman John Armstrong, with two children.
 She currently resides in Gangelt, Germany and previously lived in the Netherlands.
 She is fluent in German and English.

-Her main hobby outside of darts is making jewellery, which, whilst it started as a hobby, has now become a quickly grown business.